 from a Bride to Be working in the Wedding industry ✨

 It’s engagement season!
 Our Instagrams are full of bling and #blessed, #isaidyes and #engaged posts and how lovely is that!
-If you’re reading this because you are one of those lucky lovers, congratulations from all at Wild! the few moments, days, weeks after I got engaged are up there with the happiest I’ve ever been, as I’m sure they are for everyone... and now you get to organise a get together with all your favourite people!
+If you’re reading this because you are one of those lucky lovers, a maaaassive congrats to you.
+The few moments, days, weeks after I got engaged are up there with the happiest I’ve ever been, as I’m sure they are for everyone... and now you get to organise a get together with all your favourite people!
 But when do you get married?
 I’ve collated my top things to consider when deciding on the perfect wedding date below...

 Weddings tend to catch and chances are if you’re engaged either some of your friends are or will be soon.
 What do you have in the calendar already?
 You may want to avoid picking a date too close to someone else’s do, both out of respect to the happy couple and from a financial point of view.
 Guests end up forking out a decent chunk to attend weddings.
 A recent survey from ’The Independent’ UK revealed the following:

 What you don’t want to do... is give guests unnecessary stress.
 I've been there... travelling 40 miles to get from the ceremony to the wedding breakfast... which is also in the middle of nowhere... only to do the same 2 weeks later.
 I don’t like admitting that I resented paying the money to be the designated driver twice, watch my fiancé get sloshed on all the wine I couldn’t drink and still end up scrimping at the end of the month after forking out for 2 outfits, hotels and petrol.
 Had it been a stand alone event however, the cost implications would have been halved, massively reducing stress.
 Some people find it a little vulgar to discuss money and finances, but the reality is, everyone has their bills to pay, priorities to fund, and we want to go all out for the people we love.

 2. When do you want your anniversary to be?